Know what to expect: Mortgage Brokers vs. Mortgage Bankers

 Either a mortgage broker or a loan officer may help you when it comes to getting a mortgage .
 Since both a mortgage broker and mortgage banker can help you buy a new home, it's common to confuse them.
 Yet understanding how they are different will be advantageous to the mortgage loan process.

-During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+During the mortgage loan process, an individual or company who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
 Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-Which lender has the loans that is right for you?
-A mortgage broker will help you find the best one.
-From application to closing, your mortgage broker works with you: offering your loan application to a number of lenders, and coordinating the process with the lender through to closing.
-If the loan closes, the broker's commission comes from the borrower.
+A mortgage broker will consider your financial situation to find out which lender is the best fit for you.
+From application to closing, your mortgage broker facilitates your loan process: presenting your application to a number of lenders, and walking you with the chosen lender through to closing.
+The broker receives a commission from the borrower if the loan closes.

-A loan officer (also known as an "account executive" or "loan representative") represents the borrower to the lending institution.
-A loan officer can guide the borrower through the application, processing and closing of the loan.
-Either a salary or commission is given to loan officers by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lending institution.
+A mortgage banker will guide the borrower through the application, processing and closing of the loan.
+Lenders compensate their loan officers with a salary or commission.

 Shopping for a mortgage?
-We will be glad to help!
+We'll be glad to talk about our many mortgage solutions!
 Give us a call today at

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.